"To Good to be Jam" is not just for breaksfast.

 Fresh Strawberry Bars

 The rich peanut butter base can be made ahead and frozen.
 For individual servings, cut the base in portions and freeze.
-Pull a portion from the freezer, thaw and top with Clear Creek Orchard Strawberry Jam and berries for a last-minute dessert.
+Pull a portion from the freezer, thaw and top with Clear Creek Orchard Strawberry Spread and berries for a last-minute dessert.

 3/4 C. butter, softened